KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 ### 11.6 The Law of Echoed Structure — Fractal Reflection and the Pattern Within the Part

-> “Every realm reflects the whole in miniature.”
+> Every realm reflects the whole in miniature.
 >
 > — *Attributed to Sayel*,
 > Keeper of Pattern Echoes